Last Updated: January 26, 2025

 English

-In this section, they are trying to assess the candidate’s language use along with rhetorical skills.
+In this section, the candidate’s language use, along with rhetorical skills, is assessed.
 The questions are generally always related to the passages given.
 They might include questions that judge the observation skills of the candidate along with their understanding of the language and its grammar.
 They also try to assess the candidate’s eye to comprehend the passages given, for which the five different passages provided will be from five different fields.
 The main concepts that are questioned within language use are:

-- Grammar-This section consists of concepts like subject-verb agreement, pronoun-antecedent agreement, adverbs, verbs, verb formation, etc.
+- Grammar- consists of concepts like subject-verb agreement, pronoun-antecedent agreement, adverbs, verbs, verb formation, etc.

-- Sentence structure-Topics like clauses, modifiers, types of sentences, phrases, etc. are considered majorly here.
+- Sentence structure- includes topics like clauses, modifiers, types of sentences, phrases, etc.

-- Vocabulary-The vocabulary section of the ACT is included amongst the passages in questions like placing a word in the right context.
+- Vocabulary- is included amongst the passages in questions like placing a word in the right context.
 Unlike the other aspects of the English section, this does not have a particular list of topics to go through.
 One can only learn as many words and meanings as possible by reviewing words usually asked for in the ACT.
 This can be prepared using flashcards.

 Mathematics

-This test section is further divided into two sections, where one can use a calculator for the former, and the other cannot use the calculator for the latter.
-The topics that are covered here are very high-school specific and can be listed as
+This test section is further divided into two sections, one where a calculator can be used and the other where a calculator cannot be used.
+The topics that are covered here are high-school specific and are listed below:

-- Algebra: The students need to resolve, plot, and simulate various expression kinds.
+- Algebra- resolve, plot, and simulate various expression kinds.
 Numerous equations, including exponential, polynomial, radical, and linear relationships, can be interpreted and used to solve systems of equations, even if they can only be expressed as a straightforward matrix equation, and apply the answers to practical situations.
 This section is divided into the following three parts:

 - Pre-Algebra-This would include concepts like variables. expressions, integers, solving equations, rational numbers, ratios, proportions, probability, percentages, area/volume, real numbers, and linear equations.